-Pursuant to Section 138 of the Companies Act 2013, every Listed Company is required to appoint an Internal Auditor or a firm of Internal Auditors.
-In line with this requirement, the Board of Directors has appointed M/s P. H. Chincholkar & Co., Chartered Accounts, as Internal Auditor of the Company for the financial year 2020-21.
+Pursuant to Section 138 of the Companies Act 2013, every Listed Company is required to appoint an Internal Auditor or a firm of Internal Auditors or such other professional as may be decided by the Board to conduct internal audit of the functions and activities of the company In line with this requirement, the Board of Directors has appointed Mr. Jignesh Lad, employee of the company as, Internal Auditor of the Company for the financial year 2020-21.

-He has submitted Internal Audit Report for the financial year 2019-20 to the Board.
-No major audit observations were observed during the Internal Audit for the financial year 2019-20.
+He has submitted Internal Audit Report for the financial year 2020-21 to the Board.
+No major audit observations were observed during the Internal Audit for the financial year 2020-21.